 The above is not an all-inclusive list.
 Different embassies and consulates may have slightly different requirements.
 It is important to check directly with the embassy or consulate where the student will apply to make sure the applicant has all required documentation prior to attending the visa interview.
 The applicant should be prepared to prove that he/she does not intend to immigrate to the U.S. and has ties to his/her home country.
 Evidence that may be helpful to prove ties to the home country includes: letters of intent to continue employment upon return, documentation of economic, social and/or family ties to the homeland, post-graduation plans for the future in the homeland, etc.

-Canadian students: are not required to obtain an F-1 visa but need to receive a stamp in the passport to verify F-1 status at the United States Port of Entry.
+Canadian students: are not required to obtain an F-1.
+The F-1 status should be indicated on the I-94.
 Contact the local United States Embassy or Consulate for details.

 For additional questions directly related to the F-1 visa application, the applicant should contact the United States Embassy or Consulate where he or she will apply.